xujintao/ratel/README.md

 the fact that [Serialize UTF-8 string with Unicode escapes #687](https://github.com/open-source-parsers/jsoncpp/pull/687) since v1.8.4 seems to be useless:disappointed_relieved:.
 So, here i will stay with v1.8.3 until it makes some change.

+* mysqlwrapper
+A [mysql-connector](https://github.com/mysql/mysql-connector-cpp) based sql wrapper which makes mysql easier to use.

 ## Quick start
 On Ubuntu 14.04, start with the following steps:
 ```sh